dmontecino/SJKF_Model/README.md

 Download the file containing the home ranges from this link: https://drive.google.com/uc?export=download&id=0B_DpR28UsQR7UnhPbXU1cW4zRkU
 This is the only file that does not download automatically.
 I do not why but my guess it is due the size of the file.

-Download Model_function_script.R from this .....
+Download the script Model_function_script.R from this link https://github.com/dmontecino/SJKF_Model/blob/master/Model_function.R

 Open the Model_function_script.R in R